milonmaze/privacy-terms-observatory/cloud.google.com/terms/services.md

 Integration Connectors: Integration Connectors is a platform that allows customers to connect to business applications, technologies and other data sources using native protocols of each target application.
 The connectivity established through these connectors helps manage access to various data sources which can be used with other services like Application Integration through a consistent, standard interface.

-Payment Gateway: Payment Gateway is a managed service that provides a reliable, scalable and secure way for customers to integrate with real time payment systems like Unified Payments Interface (UPI).

-Issuer Switch: Issuer Switch provides customers with a managed deployment of standard payment interfaces for performing payment and non-payment transactions on their users’ accounts.

 Container Services

 Google Kubernetes Engine: Google Kubernetes Engine, powered by the open source container scheduler Kubernetes, enables you to run containers on Google Cloud Platform.
 Kubernetes Engine takes care of provisioning and maintaining the underlying virtual machine cluster, scaling your application, and operational logistics such as logging, monitoring, and cluster health management.
 Services include: